The Smoky Mountain Elk Rut

 In fact, Great Smoky National Park was opened in 1940, with $7 million in donations from John D. Rockefeller and the U.S. Congress.
 Today, the Appalachian Trail passes through the center of the park and in 2016 the National Park was the most visited in the country, with more than 11 million annual visitors.
 At the Park’s grand opening, President Franklin D. Roosevelt dedicated the park for the “permanent enjoyment of the people.”
 With this memorable Smoky Mountain Elk Tour by Asheville Hiking Tours, it has certainly worked.

 Natural Notes is Asheville Hiking Tours’ blog about nature, history and travel in the Appalachians.
-Asheville Hiking Tours offers waterfall tours, elk tours, firefly tours and hiking trips in the mountains around Asheville, NC.
+Asheville Hiking Tours offers day hikes, waterfall tours, and firefly tours, guided by naturalists, in the mountains around Asheville, NC.
 For more info visit www.AshevilleHikingTours.com.